-

 Please note that as we do build a backlog of orders, delivery periods become booked out in advance.

 You will receive an email notification from us with a tracking code.
-If you do not have an email address, please let us that you would like a phone call notification on despatch.
+If you do not have an email address, please let us know that you would like a phone call notification on despatch.

 Yes, please contact us to make this adjustment.